miker704/Strife/patches.md

     - Adjust opacity for offline members in dmServer member list.
     - Added Selected Color for dmServer Members list for group dmServer chats by passing state of hideDmServer member list.
-    - Fixed a displacement issue where the edit friendship modal on the the all friends section clicking on the more options button places the modal in the middle of the screen when using a 4k resolution screen.
+    - Fixed a displacement issue in the edit friendship modal on the all and online friends list sections where clicking on the more options button places the modal in the middle of the screen when using a 4k resolution screen.

 ### Other Changes